qudratyunusov/qudratyunusov/Roadmap.md

 ### Medium term goals
-* cellFs: Implement SDATA loader, that is, read the contents of the SDATA file on the fly.
+* sys_fs: Implement SDATA loader, that is, read the contents of the SDATA file on the fly.
-* cellFs: Add/Improve the handling of streams.
+* sys_fs: Add/Improve the handling of streams.
 * cellJpgDec: Allow to downscale JPG images while decoding them.
 * Add unimplemented GCM commands.
 * Implement PRX loader.
 (See also: PRX Loader v1.02, libkirk / kirk_engine, etc.)